 2. Increased Demand For Classic Toys

 In 2021 and beyond, the toy industry looks to be investing in the comfort that nostalgic toys bring to parents.
-Global toy industry experts even predict that the sales of these classic toys may make up for some of the losses suffered from kids turning to video games at an earlier age.
+Global toy industry experts even predict that the sales of these classic toys may make up for some of the losses suffered by kids turning to video games at an earlier age.

 One example is the Tonka Mighty Dump Truck.
 In late October, The Washington Post reported sales of this toy had increased more than 250% year-over-year.
 In the same article, The Washington Post interviewed Jay Foreman, the CEO of Basic Fun!
 As the creator of Care Bears, he expected his company to have one of its most profitable Christmas seasons ever in 2020.